Nikolaj Coster-Waldau: Personal life

 Coster-Waldau with his wife Nukâka in 2022.

-Although Coster-Waldau is not religious, he was baptized and confirmed as a Lutheran in the Danish National Church during his youth, like the vast majority of Danes, and viewed his confirmation as a big moment in his life when he first identified as becoming an adult.
+Although Coster-Waldau is not religious, he was baptized and confirmed as a Lutheran in the Danish National Church during his youth; like the vast majority of Danes, he viewed his confirmation as a big moment in his life when he first identified as becoming an adult.

 He married Nukâka, a Greenlandic actress and singer, in 1997 and they live in Copenhagen with their two daughters Filippa and Safina, as well as two dogs.
 Their daughter Filippa starred in a Danish short film, The Girl and the Dogs, which was shown at the Cannes Film Festival in 2014, and as the lead character in 2025 internationally produced TV drama series Smilla's Sense of Snow.
 Their other daughter, Safina, starred as the main character Simone in the Danish Christmas TV series Theo og Den Magiske Talisman in December 2018.
 His father-in-law is Josef Motzfeldt, a member of the Parliament of Greenland and former leader of the Community of the People Party (Inuit Ataqatigiit).

 Although his father was a supporter of Arsenal, a trip to a match at the Elland Road ground in the early 1990s persuaded him to become a supporter of Leeds United, and he is a member of the Leeds United Supporters' Trust.

 He published a very emotional video to thank Marcelo Bielsa, Leeds head coach in 2020, when the team was finally promoted to the Premier League again after 16 years.